Al Fresco South West London – top spots to try

 People watch from the side terrace, boat watch from the front balcony, or swan spot on one of The White Hart’s riverside benches down below.
-A local favourite, the pub is particularly bustling on Sundays, with hearty roasts, fresh pints and riverside vibes meaning tables need be booked up to a week in advance.
+A local favourite, the pub is particularly bustling on Sundays, with hearty roasts, fresh pints and riverside vibes.
 Al fresco south west London at it’s quaintest.

 144 On The Hill

 There’s a gorgeous south-facing sun terrace at 144 On The Hill, on Richmond Hill.
 Pop in for brunch, all day dining, afternoon tea, roasts, signature burgers and small plates, plus a great range of gins and cocktails to refresh you after a stroll in the park.

 Retreat into the shade downstairs and watch as families and runners utilise the Thames Trail, or up the viewing anti with a cooling beverage on the gastropub’s balcony.

 A small-plate Italian restaurant with a front terrace elevated onto the steps above the Thames Trail.
 Tuck into the likes of Gnocchi Pesto Genovese and lighter takes on classic pizzas, followed by a cooling Affogato and carefully selected wine from their extensive list.

 Giving the Clapham dining scene its glam, Adam Byatt’s Trinity offers sought-after tables close to the hustle and bustle of Clapham High Street, while benefitting from a discrete enough old-town position to create a fine dining environment.
 Four course meals serving up the likes of Warm Goose Terrine, Duck Egg Raviolo and Beef Tartare with Pickled Mushrooms & Caviar, come in at £75.